Euthanasia

 Euthanasia FAQs:

-euthanasia
+euthanasia in dogs

 Your vet will be able to help you by explaining what can be done medically to help your pet, what the limits are to treatment and what to do when that limit has been reached.
 However, you, as the owner and the person who knows your pet the best will be able to see if they are suffering or if their quality of life has diminished.